 When the idea of a “rock opera” was just a glimmer in Pete’s eye, he had the idea of a larger musical piece called Quads that was set in a future when parents could select the genders of their children.
 The main conflict of the story (and the one at the heart of "I’m a Boy") is that one couple gets a boy instead of the girl they ordered, but make do the best they can with the unwelcome child.

-When extra material was needed for his band’s sophomore LP in ’66, he wrote the six-part, nine-minute "A Quick One, While He’s Away" – the most significant precursor to the album-length story of Tommy.
-A year later, the Who released arguably the decade’s best concept album.
-The Who Sell Out didn’t link songs by subject matter, but by the idea of a pirate radio broadcast complete with goofy fake ads.
+When extra material was needed for his band’s sophomore LP in 1966, he wrote the six-part, nine-minute "A Quick One, While He’s Away" – the most significant precursor to the album-length story of Tommy.
+A year later, the Who released arguably the decade’s best concept album: The Who Sell Out didn’t link songs by subject matter, but by the idea of a pirate radio broadcast complete with goofy fake ads.

 Listen to the Who's 'A Quick One, While He's Away'

-He endeavored to address themes of spirituality in pop music.
+Townshend endeavored to address themes of spirituality in pop music.
 As someone who had recently become a follower of the teachings of Indian spiritual leader Meher Baba, Townshend was looking for an outlet to explore what he was learning.
 He felt that rock fans would be out to find the same answers he was seeking.
-Tommy would be dedicated to Baba, who had died months before the album’s release.
+Tommy would be dedicated to Baba, who died months before the album’s release.

-"The package I hope is going to be called Deaf, Dumb and Blind Boy, he said.
+"The package I hope is going to be called Deaf, Dumb and Blind Boy, Townshend said.
 "It's a story about a kid that's born deaf, dumb and blind and what happens to him throughout his life.
-The deaf, dumb and blind boy is played by the Who, the musical entity…But what it's really all about is the fact that because the boy is 'D, D & B,' he's seeing things basically as vibrations which we translate as music.
+The deaf, dumb and blind boy is played by the Who, the musical entity. ...
+But what it's really all about is the fact that because the boy is 'D, D & B,' he's seeing things basically as vibrations which we translate as music.
 That's really what we want to do: create this feeling that when you listen to the music you can actually become aware of the boy, and aware of what he is all about, because we are creating him as we play."

 Listen to the Who's 'Sensation'